sudo-rs¶

 This page serves as a reference for the key differences between sudo.ws and sudo-rs.

 Note: Both projects are under active development, so it is not possible to maintain a fully up-to-date list of differences.
-This is a list of major differences as of the Ubuntu 25.10 release.
+This is a list of major differences as of the Ubuntu 25.10 and 26.04 releases, to help users upgrading to those.

 For the most accurate and current information, refer to